teamdigitale/licenses/CODE_OF_CONDUCT.md

 *   Violence, threats of violence or violent language directed against another person.
 *   Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
 *   Posting or displaying sexually explicit or violent material.
-*   Posting or threatening to post other people’s personally identifying information ("doxing").
 *   Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 *   Inappropriate photography or recording.
 *   Inappropriate physical contact.
 You should have someone’s consent before touching them.